justdlabs/inertia.ts/README.md

 Laravel is a web application framework with expressive, elegant syntax.
 We believe development must be an enjoyable and creative experience to be truly fulfilling.

+### About Typescript
+Typescript is a strict syntactical superset of JavaScript and adds optional static typing to the language.

 ### Available scripts
 Feel free to use someting like [pnpm](https://pnpm.io/) or [yarn](https://yarnpkg.com/).
 It just node package manager I have, so make yours.
 ```bash